SpiderSuite/SpiderSuite.github.io/docs/UserInterface.md

     - Archive (displays only archive files)
     - Binary (displays only binary files)
     - Font (displays only font files)
-    - Misc (displays miscelleneous files)
+    - Misc (displays miscellaneous files)

 - **List** - Displays the pages crawled in a list format

-- **Tree** - Displays the pages crawled in a tree hierrachical structure
+- **Tree** - Displays the pages crawled in a tree hierarchical  structure

 - **[Action >] button** - Provides a menu of actions that you can perform on the displayed sitemap pages.

 ## **Request View**

-Perfoms HTTP(S) request on the provided target then saves and display the results.
+Performs HTTP(S) request on the provided target then saves and display the results.

 This feature is useful for performing manual tests on a target.
-The request are sent one after another and you can only send another request when the previous request has elicited a response.
+The requests are sent one after another and you can only send another request when the previous request has elicited a response.

-- **HTTP version ComboBox** - Choose the HTTP verison (HTTP/1.X or HTTP/2.X) to use for request.
+- **HTTP version ComboBox** - Choose the HTTP version (HTTP/1.X or HTTP/2.X) to use for request.

 - **Method type ComboBox** - Choose the Method(GET,POST,PUT,DELETE) to use for HTTP request.